HdrHistogram/HdrHistogram/README.md

-It is worth mentioning that since Histogram objects are additive, it is common practice to use per-thread non-synchronized histograms or SingleWriterRecorders, and using a summary/reporting thread to perform histogram aggregation math across time and/or threads.
+It is worth mentioning that since Histogram objects are additive, it is common practice to use per-thread non-synchronized histograms or SingleWriterRecorders, and use a summary/reporting thread to perform histogram aggregation math across time and/or threads.

 Iteration
 ----------------------------------------------

-Histograms supports multiple convenient forms of iterating through the histogram data set, including linear, logarithmic, and percentile iteration mechanisms, as well as means for iterating through each recorded value or each possible value level.
+Histograms support multiple convenient forms of iterating through the histogram data set, including linear, logarithmic, and percentile iteration mechanisms, as well as means for iterating through each recorded value or each possible value level.
 The iteration mechanisms are accessible through